openafs-contrib/openafs-robotest/README.md

 given to `afs-robotest` to specify different configuration files, which can be useful when testing different versions on a single system.

+The `akimpersonate` feature of `aklog` is used to create AFS tokens by accessing the service keytab directly, without the need for a Kerberos realm.
+This is configured by setting `akimpesonate` to `yes` in the `kerberos` section of the configuration.

+Note: Unfortunately, the `akimpersonate` feature may not be functional in developement releases of OpenAFS (the master branch).
+For testing development releases, either use a Kerberos realm or provide a 1.6.x version of `aklog`.
+Set the `aklog` option in the `variables` section of the configuration file to specify which `aklog` program is to be used during the tests.
+For example:

+    $ ./afs-robotest config set variables aklog /usr/local/bin/aklog-1.6

+## Running tests

 To install the OpenAFS binaries and create the test cell:

     $ sudo ./afs-robotest setup

-## Running tests

 To run the tests: